redbear/Duo/docs/how_it_works.md

 ## <span id="1-startup">1.
 Startup</span>

-Upon the Duo power on, it configures the system clock -- Waiting the High Speed External crystal oscillator (HSE) to be stable and then configuring the main system clock, just the same as what most ARM cortex MCU working through upon power on.
+Upon the Duo powers on, it configures the system clock -- Waiting for the High Speed External crystal oscillator (HSE) to be stable and then configuring the main system clock, just the same as what most ARM cortex MCU does upon power on.

-After the main system clock configured, it jumps to the `main()` function in the bootloader to begin the [boot procedure](#booting).
+After the main system clock being configured, it jumps to the `main()` function in the bootloader to begin the [boot procedure](#2-booting).

 See: